Meet Our Staff

 He completed his internal medicine residency at University Hospital in Boston, a clinical nutrition fellowship at University Hospital, nutrition and metabolism research fellowship at Harvard Medical School and a gastroenterology fellowship at the Mount Sinai Hospital in New York.

-Dr. Klein is board certified in internal medicine, gastroenterology and nutrition.
+Dr. Klein is board certified in internal medicine, gastroenterology, and nutrition.
 He served as President of the North American Association for the Study of Obesity and is presently involved in obesity research.

-Susan Reeds, MD, FACP, Weight Management Program Physician
+Susan Reeds, MD, FACP, Medical Director

 Dr. Reeds is Assistant Professor of Medicine at Washington University School of Medicine in St. Louis, MO.